|

 stairs.
 All I had was the drummer.

-- I did eventually come to my senses and swap it
+- I did eventually

-for an M100 Hammond organ.
-I still made the token effort to be
+come to my senses and swap it for an M100 Hammond organ.
+I still

-original by using a wah wah pedal fuzz box instead of the conventional
+and fuzz box instead of the conventional Leslie speaker.
+I thought

-Leslie speaker.
-I thought I could solve the back-breaking aspect
+I could solve the back-breaking aspect of being an organist by

-of being an organist by purchasing a split Hammond.
-This meant
+purchasing a split Hammond.
+This meant that you could unplug the

-that you could unplug the top half and carry it separately.
-Unfortunately
+top half and carry it separately.
+Unfortunately the bottom half

-- I was now being asked to produce string sounds
+being asked to produce string sounds and, as I couldn't afford

-and, as I couldn't afford a synthesiser, I opted for the Solina
+a synthesiser, I opted for the Solina String Machine.
+Not only

-String Machine .
-Not only was it made of wood, but it had buttons
+was it made of wood, it also had buttons that said violin, cello,

-that said violin, cello, trumpet and horn.
-The Solina sounded
+trumpet and horn.
+The Solina sounded absolutely nothing like any

-absolutely nothing like any of these instruments, so I wired that
+of these instruments, so I wired that up to another fuzz box and

 - And so we